vsrinivas/fuchsia/docs/driver_interfaces/audio.md

 Term | Definition
 -----|-----------
 Sample | A representation of the sound rendered by a single speaker, or captured by a single microphone, at a single instant in time.
 LPCM | Linear pulse code modulation.
-The specific representation of audio samples present in all Magenta uncompressed audio streams.
+The specific representation of audio samples present in all Zircon uncompressed audio streams.
 LPCM audio samples are representations of the amplitude of the audio signal at an instant in time where the numeric values of the encoded audio are linearly distributed across the amplitude levels of the rendering or capture device.
 This is in contrast to A-law and &mu;-law encodings which have non-linear mappings from numeric value to amplitude level.
 Channel | Within an audio stream, the subset of information which will be rendered by a single speaker, or which was captured by a single microphone in a stream.
 Frame | A set of audio samples for every channel of a audio stream captured/rendered at a single instant in time.
 Frame Rate | a.k.a.
 "Sample Rate".
 The rate (in Hz) at which audio frames are produced or consumed.
 Common sample rates include 44.1 KHz, 48 KHz, 96 KHz, and so on.